Skip to content

 Serviced apartment photography has specific requirements:

 Wide-angle living spaces that show the full layout.
-Tight cropped shots fail because guests cannot tell whether the space will work for them.
+Tight cropped shots fail.
+Guests cannot tell whether the space will work for them.

 Bedrooms photographed cleanly with professional staging.
 Beds made, towels arranged, lighting on, blinds open.

 Kitchen and bathroom detail shots.
-Both spaces matter for extended stays and deserve their own clear photography.
+Both spaces matter for extended stays.
+Both deserve their own clear photography.

 Building exterior and entrance.
-Shows the building and the arrival experience.
+This shows the building and the arrival experience.

 Neighbourhood context.
-Photos of the immediate area, the closest amenities, the nearest Tube station.
+Photos of the immediate area, the closest amenities, and the nearest Tube station.

-Minimum 12 to 20 photos per apartment, with all key categories covered.
-OTAs and aggregators typically reward listings with comprehensive photo sets.
+Aim for 12 to 20 photos per apartment, with all key categories covered.
+OTAs and aggregators tend to reward listings with comprehensive photo sets.

 Pricing and yield management